 Satisfactory Academic Progress

-The Department of Education requires the University to establish a Policy on Satisfactory Academic Progress for Financial Aid Eligibility that describes the academic criteria a student must meet to maintain eligibility for federal, state, and institutional aid.
+The Department of Education requires the University to establish a Policy on Satisfactory Academic Progress for Financial Aid eligibility that describes the academic criteria a student must meet to maintain eligibility for federal, state, and institutional aid.
 Students who do not meet the conditions of this policy are not eligible for continued financial aid the following year.
 For more detailed information, please see our Satisfactory Academic Progress page.

 Changes in Enrollment

 If you fail to enroll for the required number of credit hours on which your award was based, drop hours, or withdraw from school, repayment of your financial aid funds will be required.
-The Financial Aid Office will verify your enrollment status at the point aid funds are credited to your account (usually just prior to the first day of classes each semester) and again at the end of the tuition refund period, (Census Date).
+The Financial Aid Office will verify your enrollment status at the point at which aid funds are credited to your account (usually just prior to the first day of classes each semester) and again at the end of the tuition refund period, (Census Date).
 Any change in status will likely result in an adjustment to your award and/or a required repayment of some or all of the funds disbursed to you.

 Withdrawal and Repayment

 If you withdraw during a semester in which you are receiving financial aid, you may be required to repay some or all of the financial aid you received for the term.
 The amount of aid you must repay will depend upon your date of withdrawal.
 Federal financial aid regulations specify that you “earn” your financial aid by remaining enrolled through more than 60% of the entire semester for which you receive aid.
-If you withdraw prior to that time, you must repay the aid you did not “earn” based upon the federal formula.
-Specific information regarding the University’s refund policy may be obtained from the University Cashier’s Office.
+If you withdraw prior to that time, you must repay the aid you did not “earn” based on the federal formula.
+Specific information regarding the University’s refund policy may be obtained from the Cashier’s Office.

-It is also important to note that federal regulations also govern "unofficial" withdrawals.
+It is also important to note that federal regulations govern "unofficial" withdrawals.
 As stated in the regulations on federal aid:

-"If a student who began attendance and has not officially withdrawn fails to earn a passing grade in at least one course offered over an entire period, the institution must assume, for Title IV purposes, that the student has unofficially withdrawn, unless the institution can document that the student completed the period."
+"If a student who began attendance has not officially withdrawn and fails to earn a passing grade in at least one course offered over an entire period, the institution must assume, for Title IV purposes, that the student has unofficially withdrawn, unless the institution can document that the student completed the period."